InfinityIntegral/SGEXTN/README.md

 ### Documentation

-The SGEXTN Documentation site is WORK IN PROGRESS.
+The SGEXTN Documentation site can be viewed [here](https://infinityintegral.github.io) on my GitHub Pages.
+On the documentation site, you can find more information related to various public API that SGEXTN offers.
+The site is made to resemble the layout of the Qt Documentation as much as possible.

 ### Demo app